dslialin/old_pet_projects/Pet_1_Harry_english_exercises/README.md

 ## Tasks

-The objective of this task is to develop english exercises based on your favourite book.
+The objective of this task is to develop english exercises based on my favourite english book.

 ## Used libraries